laravel/docs/collections.md

     // [1, 2, 3, 5]

-A second closure may be passed to the `unless` method that will be executed when the first argument is truthy:
+A second callback may be passed to the `unless` method.
+The second callback will be executed when the first argument given to the `unless` method evaluates to `true`:

     $collection = collect([1, 2, 3]);